 Brit bounce back – UK forecast for strongest economic growth

-- How not to win over investors – Disastrous strategy presentation sinks The Hut Group
+How not to win over investors – Disastrous strategy presentation sinks The Hut Group

-UK forecast for strongest economic growth
+ECONOMYUK forecast for strongest economic growth

-In its latest set of economic forecasts, the International Monetary Fund (IMF), has predicted that the UK economy will grow 6.7% this year, faster than any other country in the group of seven advanced nations (G7).
+What’s going on?In its latest set of economic forecasts, the International Monetary Fund (IMF), has predicted that the UK economy will grow 6.7% this year, faster than any other country in the group of seven advanced nations (G7).

 Why is this important?

-Although the UK has run a successful vaccination programme the IMF has warned that rising inflation caused by supply chain pressures could become an issue if they aren’t quickly resolved.
+TakeawayThe strong growth forecast for the UK economy is encouraging but it’s still a couple of years away from surpassing its pre-Covid level.Although the UK has run a successful vaccination programme the IMF has warned that rising inflation caused by supply chain pressures could become an issue if they aren’t quickly resolved.

-Disastrous strategy presentation sinks The Hut Group
+ECOMMERCEDisastrous strategy presentation sinks The Hut Group

 Stat of the day